Durham City (a hilly city with an environmental saint)

 Although Tony Blair was born in Scotland, his family moved to Durham when he was five.
 As an adult, he returned from Oxford University and living elsewhere, to represent a new constituency, where he became an MP and then Prime Minister.

-At first lauded as someone fresh and positive, of course since then controversy has ensued, due to it later been found that there were not weapons of mass destruction, meaning the war with Iraq (not authorised by a United Nations Security Council resolution) violated the UN charter.
+Of course since then controversy ensued, due to it later been found that there were not weapons of mass destruction, meaning the war with Iraq (not authorised by a United Nations Security Council resolution) violated the UN charter.
 He now advises governments with his own foundation.